lawlietmester/webextension/README.md

 }
 ```

-For more compicated cases (like embedded webextestions for FF + Chrome):
+For more complicated cases (like embedded webextestions for FF + Chrome):

 ```javascript
 let vChrome = () => {